bnediction/reprogramming-with-bonesis/paper.md

 ### Soure-marker reprograming of attractors (P4)

 Given an initial configuration $z$, we identify the perturbations $P$ of at most $k$ components so that the configurations of the all the attractors of $f/P$ that are reachable from $z$  match with the given marker $M$ (i.e., in each reachable attractor, the specified markers cannot oscillate).
-Thus, P4 is the same problem as P3, except that we focus only on attractors reachable from $z$, therefore potentially requiring less perturbations.
+Thus, P4 is the same problem as P3, except that we focus only on attractors reachable from $z$, therefore potentially requiring fewer perturbations.

 The associated decision problem can be expressed as follows: